(03) 9455 0822 After Hours (existing clients only): (03) 9483 7940. Contact Palliative Care Advice on 1800 360 000 for general information

 Palliative Care Nurses

-All clients and families of Banksia are allocated a Support and Wellbeing Team member who, with sensitivity to any cultural, personal and privacy requirements, assist with a variety of practical and emotional support issues.
-Our team work closely with our clients and their loved ones to support their emotional well-being, seek opportunities to decrease financial burdens and identify any other additional supports they may need.
+All clients and families of Banksia are allocated a Support and Wellbeing Team member who, with sensitivity to any cultural, personal, and privacy requirements, assists with a variety of practical and emotional support issues.
+Our team works closely with our clients and their loved ones to support their emotional well-being, seek opportunities to decrease financial burdens, and identify any other additional supports they may need.
 This includes:

 • Provide counselling and emotional support for clients and their families.